Exam day

 Clinical stations

 A brief patient description is printed on a laminated sheet, attached by a lanyard under your seat.
-After this announcement: 'You may now read the information sheet', you have 2 minutes to read it.
+After this announcement: 'You may now begin reading', you have 2 minutes to read it.
 The same information is available inside the station.

 The examiners introduce themselves and the patient before starting the timer.

-At the 10-minute mark, if you have not already finished examining the patient, the examiners will indicate for you to stop and move on to their follow-up questions.
+At the 10-minute mark, if you haven't already finished examining the patient, the examiners will indicate for you to stop and move on to their follow-up questions.

 EBA stations